 Collaboration platforms are great, but are not without risks

-Collaboration tools such as Slack, MS Teams and Drop Box offer teams endless possibilities for discussion, easy communication and sharing of information.
+Team file-sharing and collaboration tools such as Slack, MS Teams and Drop Box offer teams endless possibilities for discussion, easy communication and sharing of information.
 To many businesses it may feel like their birthdays have all come at once, but what happens when a hacker or even a disgruntled former employee infiltrates the party?

 Data Sharing Threats